There is no magic solution to ease your pain when a loved one has passed away. Only time will gradually heal those wounds.

 Make sure home, car and other insurance companies, financial institutions and other providers or suppliers are informed of the death of the deceased.

-Any heir or legatee is required to submit a declaration of succession to the ‘Administration de l’Enregistrement et des Domaines’ within a statutory deadline, generally six months after the death of the deceased.
+Any heir or legatee is required to submit a declaration of succession to the ‘Administration de l’Enregistrement et des Domaines’ (registration and domain administration) within a statutory deadline, generally six months after the death of the deceased .

 Converting a joint account into a personal account.